tomlqc/about-quantum/source/stories/complements/bell.rst

 As presented in :ref:`stories/background/EPR_experiments:EPR Experiments`, it has been experimentally confirmed that the world obeys the rules of Quantum Mechanics.
-This means that at least one of the assumptions of locality and realism, which are required by the Hidden Variable Theory, does not hold.
+This means that at least one of the assumptions of locality and realism, which are required by the hidden variable theory, does not hold.
 Such a theory cannot exist!

 One of the key elements to understand how this contradiction occurs, is to consider that we estimate the four terms contributing to :math:`\Sigma_{Bell}` *individually*.